ToolsVanBox/MutationalPatterns_manuscript2_data_scripts/README.md

-# MutationalPatterns2: The one stop shop for the analysis of mutational processes
+# MutationalPatterns: The one stop shop for the analysis of mutational processes
 This repository contains the scripts that were written for the paper: MutationalPatterns: The one stop shop for the analysis of mutational processes

 It also contains the vcf files of the knockout data that were used.